Worlds Collide As 'Sex and the City' Meets 'RHONY'

 Publicly ‘Drunk And Nasty’ Once Again, ‘RHONY’ Ramona Gives A Lap…

-And speaking of Sonja, she caught the full wrath of Dorinda last night, who went fully off the rails with a Grey Gardens reference (if you didn’t get that one, check out either the original, or the remake with Jessica Lange and Drew Barrymore, and it will make more sense) and the blatant statement that Sonja Morgan’s vagina was the most used New York tunnel.
+And speaking of Sonja, she caught the full wrath of Dorinda last night, who went fully off the rails with a Grey Gardens reference (if you didn’t get that one, check out either the original or the remake with Jessica Lange and Drew Barrymore, and it will make more sense) and the blatant statement that Sonja Morgan’s vagina was the most used New York tunnel.

-Ramona through a November birthday party with “homemade pasta” (nobody bought the “homemade” part, but that’s okay) and invited Dorinda, Luann D’Agostino, Carole Radziwill, Tinsley Mortimer, Sonja Morgan and Candace Bushnell, who judging by Instagram, is also her friend.
+Ramona threw a November birthday party with “homemade pasta” (nobody bought the “homemade” part, but that’s okay) and invited Dorinda, Luann D’Agostino, Carole Radziwill, Tinsley Mortimer, Sonja Morgan, and Candace Bushnell, who judging by Instagram, is also her friend.
 Also invited was Bethenny Frankel, who took a hard pass after the hellish dinner at a local restaurant in the Hamptons.

-It doesn’t take too long after sitting down at the dinner table before Dorinda let’s her Coca-Cola fueled anger to fly all over Sonja.
+It doesn’t take too long after sitting down at the dinner table before Dorinda lets her Coca-Cola-fueled anger to fly all over Sonja.

 “Let’s take the elephant out of the room right now: Shut your mouth.
 Stop talking poorly about me.”

-Sonja makes the mistake of asking Dorinda which thing in particular was she referencing.
+Sonja makes the mistake of asking Dorinda which thing, in particular, was she referencing.

 “Which thing didn’t you say?”

-With all of the friends of RHONY and plus ones at Ramona’s party, Candace Bushnell was highlighted, and wanted to ask the ladies if they ever regret the crazy they spontaneously unleash.
+With all of the friends of RHONY and plus-ones at Ramona’s party, Candace Bushnell was highlighted and wanted to ask the ladies if they ever regret the crazy they spontaneously unleash.

 “Do you ever wake up and regret all the things you do?”